 - Mean-time-to-detection (MTTD)

-For a more comprehensive list of potential areas to measure, see Measuring DevOps.
+For a more comprehensive list of potential areas to measure, see our article on Measuring DevOps.

 Recommendation: To determine if your application is performing to customer expectations:

 - Consider combining multiple SLIs (for example, availability and response time) into one SLO.

 - Aim to define a consistent set of conditions across all of the services in your list.